Bright Star Monitor Epoch Photometry Database

 If you are not an AAVSO member, please consider joining the AAVSO to support the work that we do!

-The Bright Star Monitor and the BSM Epoch Photometry Database were made possible through the generous contributions of James Bedient, Donn Starkey, Doug Welch, Doug George (Cyanogen), Bob Denny (DC3 Dreams), Tom Krajci, Peter Nelson and Santa Barbara Instrument Group (SBIG) to the AAVSO for the establishment and operation of Bright Star Monitor.
+The Bright Star Monitor Network and the BSM Epoch Photometry Database were made possible through the generous contributions of James Bedient, Donn Starkey, Doug Welch, Tom Krajci, Peter Nelson, Bill Stein, Greg Bolt, Bob Stine, Mike Linnolt, Richard Berry, David Benn, John Gross, Doug George (Cyanogen), Bob Denny (DC3 Dreams), and the Santa Barbara Instrument Group (SBIG).